anshita572/TinDog/README.md

+#TinDog
-A website for dogs created using HTML, CSS and Bootstrap 5.2
+A website for dogs created using HTML, CSS and Bootstrap 5